rockroman/PP3_The_Coach/README.md

 - [you tube channel](https://www.youtube.com/watch?v=sVeu_W9Lp8s&t=44s)-code and help in better understanding unit test

 - [stackoverflow-user](https://stackoverflow.com/users/2745495/gino-mempin)- for clearing up how to write unit test for more complex function and using mock in unit test
+- [stackoverflow](https://stackoverflow.com/)-added functionality that user cannot type into the terminal unless program is asking for an input